kwameopareasiedu/react-simple-widgets/src/form/text-field/usage.md

 ```

 > This widget is intrinsically an `<input />` component and accepts all other attributes of
-> `input` tags in addition to the ones specified below.
+> `input` tags in addition to the ones specified here.

 > As an example, you can set `type=number` with `min={0}` and `max={10}` attributes to make it a
 > number field.